Table of content

 15 - Ensure forms are accessible

-- Semantic HTML (yes, again): when structuring your forms,
+- Semantic HTML (yes, again): when structuring forms, use semantic HTML elements like

 <form action="#">